 Noah Umberto Kelly was born in Quito, Ecuador in 1999.
 He started his classical violin studies at the age of 6 through Project STEP’s FOCUS program and was one of Mariana Green-Hill’s first students.

 While a student of Project STEP, Noah was also a dedicated member of the New England Conservatory Preparatory School where he continued his studies through Walnut Hill School for the Arts.
 Noah fulfilled his passion for Irish traditional music by traveling to Ireland for two months.
 Noah was selected to compete in the All Ireland Fleadh Cheoil, an Irish music competition run by Comhaltas Ceoiltori na Eireann, an international organization dedicated to the preservation and enjoyment of Irish music, dance, language, and culture.
-Noah plans to continue to pursue a career as a fiddler, violinist and improviser, and is currently attending New England Conservatory as a Contemporary Improvisation major.
+Noah plans to continue to pursue a career as a fiddler, violinist and improviser, and is a graduate of New England Conservatory in Contemporary Improvisation.
+He is currently attending the University of Limerick to receive his Masters in Fiddling.

 Danielle Lennox-Heichman is an NEC Prep and Project STEP alumna attending from 1995-2009 when she graduated high school from Boston Arts Academy.
-She went on to study music performance (violin) at New York University.
-Danielle is currently the NEC Prep Office Coordinator.
+She went on to study music performance (Violin) at New York University.
+Danielle just joined the Project STEP faculty as a Chamber Music Coach for the 2022-2033 year and also works for the YMCA/Boston Public Schools as a Community HUB School Coordinator.

 New England Conservatory; Bachelor’s Classical Performance; finalist in the Met Opera orchestra auditions in 2008.
 Currently, Music Teacher at Boston Arts Academy and Owner at MG Production.